SkafteNicki/dtu_mlops/s5_continuous_integration/cml.md

         * Access token: `GITHUB_ACTIONS_TOKEN`
         * Secret: leave empty

-        You here need to replace `<owner>` and `<repo>` with your own information.
-The `/dispatches` endpoint is a special endpoint that all GitHub actions workflows can listen to.
-Thus, if you ever want to setup a webhook in some other framework that should trigger a GitHub action, you can use this endpoint.
+        Here you need to replace `<owner>` and `<repo>` with your own information.
+The `/dispatches` endpoint is a special endpoint that all GitHub action workflows can listen to.
+Thus, if you ever want to set up a webhook in some other framework that should trigger a GitHub action, you can use this endpoint.

     5. Next, navigate to your model registry.
 It should hopefully contain at least one registry with at least one model